johnsturgeon/blog/docs/posts/2005-02-11-the-future-of-television.markdown

 # The Future of Television?

-Andrew Turner on High Earth Orbit has written a [nice essay](http://highearthorbit.com/index.php?p=147){:target="_blank"} on the future of television.
+Andrew Turner on High Earth Orbit has written a [nice essay](https://web.archive.org/web/20050426002451/http://highearthorbit.com/index.php?p=147){:target="_blank"} (archive link) on the future of television.
 <!-- more -->

 !!! quote "Here is an excerpt:"